If compassion could be learned, I’d hold a weekly Compassion class for white Evangelicals.

 Have mercy on hurting people.
 Luke 10:36-37

-If compassion could be learned, every week we would gather to dwell upon these words, aspire to them, let them sink deeply into the marrow of who we are.
+If I could teach Evangelicals to care, every week we would gather to dwell upon these words, aspire to them, let them sink deeply into the marrow of who we are.

-If compassion could be learned and empathy taught, and if American Christians gathered weekly around a clear, compelling call toward these things—they would surely find them, wouldn’t they?
+If compassion could be learned and empathy taught, and if these Christians gathered weekly around a clear, compelling call toward these things—they would surely attain them, wouldn’t they?

 for those who have less than they do,